element-hq/element-android/docs/notifications.md

 There are different kind of push rules, it can be per room (each new message on this room should be notified), it can also define a pattern that a message should match (when you are mentioned, or key word based).

-Notifications have 2 'levels' (`highlighted = true/false`).
+Notifications have 2 'levels' (`highlighted = true/false sound = default/custom`).
 In RiotX these notifications level are reflected as Noisy/Silent.

 **What about encrypted messages?**